cypher256/java-extension-pack/README.md

 <br>

 ## Community Server Connectors
-The JDK used to run the server for Servlet and Jakarta EE applications can be specified from the `Edit Server` context menu.
+The JDK used to run the server for Servlet and Jakarta EE applications can be specified from the context menu > `Edit Server` > `vm.install.path`.
 <p>

 ![Servers View](https://raw.githubusercontent.com/cypher256/java-extension-pack/main/image/servers.jpg)